ampreeT/SourceCoop/README.md

 - allow configuring more features from edt configs

 ### map-issues
-- c1a1a
-	- Eli sometimes mysteriously dies and breaks the game
-- c2a3a
-	- during final cutscene hud is turned off, players cannot use chat or press esc
 - bm_c4a4a
 	- point_hurt (cyclone_hurt) has target !player (this picks first one)
 - xen maps